Functional Specifications

 Functional Component Diagram

-The following figure depicts the holistic view of the main functional components of the AI-PRISM platform, their relations to the work-packages and tasks in the project plan, and their interactions.
+The following figure depicts the main functional components of the AI-PRISM platform and their interactions.

 Functional diagram